David A. Schkade

 Jerome Katzin Endowed Chair

-Professor of Management and Strategy
+Professor of Economics and Strategic Management

 David Schkade specializes in the psychology of judgment and decision making, measuring subjective experience, and improving decision making.